jarrett-long/Advent-of-Code-2022/README.md

 `npm run plop` to add a new day

-`node start -d 01 -p 1` to execute day 1 part 1
+`node solve -d 01 -p 1` to execute day 1 part 1